sfmcdg/sfmc-solution-document/README.md

 * Sample documentation
 * Requirements checklist
-* Examples for specifying requirements
+* Requirement specification

+The following section provides details for each of the requirements.

 # How to use this documentation